Center for Health Equity Research and Promotion

 Profile

-He has received funding from the VA, NIH, and the Hartford Foundation to explore hospital and nursing home relationships, focusing on transitions of older adults from hospital to skilled nursing facility care.
+He completed a VA HSR&D Career Development Award, and has continued to receive funding from the VA, NIH, and the Hartford Foundation.
+His work has explored hospital and nursing home relationships, focusing on transitions of older adults from hospital to skilled nursing facility care.
 He also directed the dissemination of a large transitional care program for rural Veterans in partnership with the VA Office of Rural Health and Office of Nursing Services, and has completed additional training in implementation science.
-He is currently serving as a 2017-18 Health and Aging Policy Fellow placed in the Medicare-Medicaid Coordination Office at the Centers of Medicare and Medicaid Services to improve his ability to contribute to effective health policy as it relates to older adult populations.
+He served as a 2017-18 Health and Aging Policy Fellow placed in the Medicare-Medicaid Coordination Office at the Centers of Medicare and Medicaid Services to improve his ability to contribute to effective health policy as it relates to older adult populations.
 He is active in quality improvement work and serves as an Associate Editor of BMJ Quality & Safety.

 Research Areas